 Have you ever thought of how companies make use of their content management systems (CMS)?
-I’ll give you some perspective: This report indicates that 38% of companies use only one CMS, 48% use two to three, while 14% use four or more.
-Reasons being that companies are looking to minimize delivery risk, expand omnichannel capabilities and support new technology stacks.
+Many companies use more than one CMS because they’re looking to minimize delivery risk, expand omnichannel capabilities and support new technology stacks.

 Here’s the problem with this—a fractured approach can result in silos and disconnected systems, making it difficult to upgrade and maintain compliance issues.
 Besides, inefficient workflows make it challenging for you to achieve a seamless user experience across channels.

 Fortunately, the digital landscape is changing especially with the introduction of modern (hybrid and/or headless) CMS as against monolithic or legacy CMS.
 Brands are looking to go past antiquated technologies to adapt modern solutions that keep up with user expectations or evolving business requirements.
 We’ll explore more of this in this blog post.